Convention & Visitors Bureau

 Veteran’s Day Through Second Sunday in January

-Boulder’s holiday star, which shines from atop Flagstaff Mountain, turns 70 this year!
+Boulder’s holiday star has shone from atop Flagstaff Mountain every year for over seven decades.
 Its 365 bulbs are energy-saving LED lights that can be seen from anywhere in Boulder.
 Over the years, pranksters have changed the shape of the star to form letters representing rival teams or towns, or to make political statements, but the star has been lit every year since 1947.
 The Boulder Chamber is the proud steward of the star, and each year they sell holiday cards featuring a rendition of the star, painted by a local artist.

 Photo: University of Colorado Boulder